Need help with your Discussion

 Assignment 3 Ethical Motives

 With this assignment, please direct your attention again to personal-level (not company-wide) ethical choices in the workplace.
-Motives are a key consideration in ethical decision making.
+Motives are vital considerations in ethical decision-making.

 Assignment 3 Ethical Motives